Mediation In Divorce

 What’s Mediation And Why Is It Important During Divorce

 Divorce cases often don’t go smoothly, even when they are uncontested.
-In most cases, the process is riddled with unfriendly arguments and conflicts, often drawing out the proceedings into time-consuming and expensive legal battles.
+The process is usually riddled with unfriendly arguments and conflicts, frequently drawing out the proceedings into time-consuming and expensive legal battles.

-While that’s the case, there are still methods that both parties could use to resolve their conflict amicably, with the most effective option being mediation.
+While that’s the case, there are still methods that both parties could use to resolve their divorce amicably, with the most effective option being mediation.

 What is Mediation?